 Singapore citizen even if you or your husband is not a Singapore citizen.

-If the child is not a Singapore citizen at time of birth, you can still qualify if your child obtains Singapore citizenship within 12 months from your child's date of birth.
+can still qualify if your child obtains Singapore citizenship within 12 months from your child's date

-4. You have been in employment for a total of at least 90 days in the 12 months immediately before your child's date of birth.
+3. You have been in employment for a total of at least 90 days in the 12 months before your child's date of birth.

 do not qualify for benefits under the GPML scheme based on your current employment.